MaryBruff/MaryBruff/README.md

           <p>
            <details>
   <summary>🦋 About Me 🦋</summary>
        With a diverse background from acting to technical communications, I've cultivated a passion for digital media and front-end development.
-Proficient in HTML, CSS, and JavaScript, I specialize in crafting UI/UX interfaces.
+I am proficient in HTML, CSS, JavaScript, TypeScript, and React.
+I specialize in crafting UI/UX interfaces.
 Let's connect to explore potential collaborations and dive into my portfolio for a closer look at my projects and skills.
 </details>
 <details>
   <summary> 📻 Currently Listening To 🔊 </summary>